MI6: Salary

-As of April 2024, the salary range for interns and recruits salaries was around £25,000 to £35,000.
+As of April 2024, the salary range for interns and recruits was between £25,000 to £35,000.
 This would increase about to around £40,000 with the first promotion.

 As of April 2024, the starting salary for an agent was £31,807 a year, increasing to £34,385 the second year, with further increases thereafter.

 As of April 2024, salaries for SIS agents range from £33,800 to £42,700 a year.

 Awards

 MI6 personnel are recognised annually by King Charles III (formerly the Prince of Wales) at the Prince of Wales's Intelligence Community Awards at St James's Palace or Clarence House alongside members of the Security Service (MI5), and GCHQ.
 Awards and citations are given to teams within the agencies as well as individuals.

 Commemorations

-Centenary

-The year 2009 was the centenary of the Secret Intelligence Service.
-An official history of the first forty years was commissioned to mark the occasion and was published in 2010.
-To further mark the centenary, the Secret Intelligence Service invited artist James Hart Dyke to become artist in residence.

-A Year with MI6
+2009 was the centenary of the Secret Intelligence Service.
+An official history of the first 40 years was commissioned to mark the occasion and was published in 2010.
+To further mark the centenary, the SIS invited James Hart Dyke to become artist in residence.
+He created artwork for A Year with MI6, a public exhibition marking the centenary.

-A Year with MI6 was a public art exhibition, showing a collection of paintings and drawings by artist James Hart Dyke to mark the centenary of the Secret Intelligence Service.
 The project saw Dyke working closely with the SIS for a year, both in the United Kingdom and abroad.
 The Service allowed Hart Dyke access to enable him to undertake the project, sending him on hostile environment courses to allow him to work in dangerous parts of the world, and admitting him into their Vauxhall Cross headquarters.
 The sensitivity of SIS work required Dyke to maintain secrecy, and his access was carefully controlled.

-The works were exhibited to the public to promote understanding of the SIS's work, and why their operations must remain secret.
+The works were displayed to the public to promote understanding of the SIS's work, and why their operations must remain secret.
 The exhibition ran from 15 to 26 February 2011 at the Mount Street Galleries, Mayfair, London.
 More than 40 original oil paintings and many sketches and studies were exhibited after being screened for security; the content and meaning of some of the paintings was intentionally left ambiguous.